 Sign up now for a 2020 Farm Share (CSA)

 The Ann Arbor Farmers Market will be conducting a work place CSA distribution at Larcom City Hall on Wednesdays, with weekly pickup June – October.
 Other possible pickup locations include NAP, WWTP, and Wheeler - if interested in one of these alternative locations, or questions about the program, contact Stephanie Willette at email@example.com .

 What is a CSA/Farm share?
 It's a way to connect with your local agricultural community!
 It's also a great way to commit to eating more fruits and veggies.
 A CSA, or Community Supported Agriculture, is a local food subscription service.
-CSA members pay and one time fee up front at the start of the season for a "share" of the crops that are grown.
+CSA members pay a one time fee up front at the start of the season for a "share" of the crops that are grown.
 In return, the farm provides each member with a healthy supply of fresh, locally grown food each week.
 You receive a box of veggies, fruits, and other goodies weekly from your selected farm.
 Worksites can arrange to have the food delivered on a specific day and to a specific location.

 Four Ann Arbor Farmers Market farms will be participating this year.
 You may choose to sign up for any of their shares by following the Registration instructions in their description below to apply.